Education Counts

 An online tool where you can find education data for different regions or territorial authority.
 Using this tool you can access data on student population, student engagement and student achievement.

-Know Your Region home page[webpage]
+Know your region home page[webpage]

 Monitoring Publications